 Granola potato seed had a negative and statistically significant effect on the technical inefficiency of potato production.
 This shows that Igortoa seed users are more inefficient than Granola seed users.
 Moreover, the mean comparison result confirms that the mean productivity of Granola seed (16.8 tons/ha) is higher than Igorota seed (14.2 tons/ha).
 The cross-tabulation result depicted that about 53.16% and 46.84% of Granola and Igorota seed users' technical efficiency distribution is 0.9 and above, respectively.
 This shows that Granola seed users are more efficient than Igorota seed users.
 Therefore, the model result is congruent with the cross-tabulation and mean comparison results.
 Additionally, land topography had negative and statistically significant effects on the technical inefficiency of potato production.
-This implies that river/floodplain land topography increases potato production inefficiency more than hilly/undulating terraced land topography.
-This might be due to river/floodplain land topography being more susceptible to soil erosion that results in poor soil fertility.
-Then, poor soil fertility directly affects potato growth and productivity.
+This implies that river/floodplain land topography.
+This might be due to river/floodplain land topography being more susceptible to soil erosion that results in poor soil fertility directly affects potato growth and productivity.